JonPSmith/EfCore.TestSupport/README.md

 The method `GetUniqueDatabaseConnectionString()` is an extention method on an object.
 It uses that object's name to form a connection string based on the `UnitTestConnection` in you `appsettings.json` file, but where the database name from the `UnitTestConnection` connection string has the name of the object added as a suffix.
-See the test code below (Note: the class the unit test is in is called `TestAppSettings`)
+See the test code below.

 ```c#
 [Fact]